Shipping containers are the latest rage in low-cost housing.

 The Modern Home Project has recently uploaded a great series on building a shipping container home.

-The first episode is on getting permits and dealing with local regulations, as well as to how to build a good foundation.
+The first episode is on getting permits and dealing with local regulations, as well as how to build a good foundation.

 This particular home is 700 square feet, which is larger than the typical tiny home.
 This was due to building codes in California requiring that occupied homes be at least 700 square feet.